hassanwork0/HTI_Request/BRAIN_STORMING.md

 -Make the upload Screen !!!!!!! (done)
 -Make upload student finishedCourses (done)

-Last But not least :
+-Make the morshed upload Screen
+-Fix Register Screen

 -make admin account that can:
  see all requests and edit all requests, see all morsheds and edit all morsheds, see all students and edit all students, uploadStudents and uploadMorsheds

- And Remove Dummy Data file
+-Remove Dummy Data file

 Canceled (The Tree Replaced IT !!!)